Enovis (NYSE:ENOV) Posts Quarterly Earnings Results, Beats Expectations By $0.03 EPS

 Enovis Stock Down 0.4 %

-Several research firms recently commented on ENOV.
-Needham & Company LLC reduced their price target on shares of Enovis from $82.00 to $65.00 and set a “buy” rating on the stock in a research note on Thursday.
-Evercore ISI reduced their price target on shares of Enovis from $70.00 to $62.00 and set an “outperform” rating on the stock in a research note on Tuesday, July 2nd.
-Finally, JPMorgan Chase & Co. cut their target price on shares of Enovis from $53.00 to $50.00 and set a “neutral” rating on the stock in a research report on Thursday.
-One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $69.13.
+Several equities research analysts have recently issued reports on the company.
+JPMorgan Chase & Co. decreased their price objective on Enovis from $53.00 to $50.00 and set a “neutral” rating on the stock in a report on Thursday.
+Needham & Company LLC reduced their target price on Enovis from $82.00 to $65.00 and set a “buy” rating on the stock in a report on Thursday.
+Finally, Evercore ISI reduced their target price on Enovis from $70.00 to $62.00 and set an “outperform” rating on the stock in a report on Tuesday, July 2nd.
+One analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $69.13.

 Enovis Company Profile